-Guiding the Vision provided direction to staff in developing a series of conceptual, sketch-level land use and transportation scenarios and a series of criteria for comparing those scenarios, which are presented in the second chapter of Volume II.
-The scenarios were intended to represent a range of possible futures for land use and transportation which could achieve the Region's initial vision.
-Guiding the Vision was also valuable later in the process for the development and evaluation of detailed alternative land use and transportation plans, which are documented in the third chapter of Volume II.
+The VISION 2050 Guiding Statements provided direction to staff in developing a series of conceptual land use and transportation scenarios and a series of criteria for comparing those scenarios, which are presented in Chapter 2 of this volume.
+The scenarios were intended to represent a range of possible futures for land use and transportation that could achieve the Region's initial vision.
+The Guiding Statements were also valuable later in the process for the development and evaluation of detailed alternative land use and transportation plans, which are documented in Chapter 3 of this volume.